 TAPIR is an acronym for TDWG Access Protocol for Information Retrieval.
 It was envisaged as a protocol for unifying existing biodiversity data sharing networks based on DiGIR and BioCASe.
-The protocol can be compared to WFS, but it has no binding to any XML schema, like GML in WFS, as it could be used with any XML schema.
+The protocol can be well compared to WFS, but it has no binding to any XML schema, like GML in WFS, as it could be used with any XML schema.

-Due to the use of the protocol only within biodiversity almost all services have their data mapped to ABCD and Darwin Core concepts and therefore it is simple for clients to understand the response from TAPIR providers.
+Due to the use of the protocol only within biodiversity almost all services have their data mapped to ABCD and Darwin Core concepts and therefore it is to understand what TAPIR providers produce as response from a client point of view.
 The GBIF portal can index also TAPIR providers with Darwin Core and ABCD.

 Our experiment successfully implements a TAPIR client for accessing specimen occurrences.
-Of course, like with WFS, we could only make use of TAPIR servers that have their data mapped to Darwin Core or ABCD 2.06 concepts.
+Of course, like with WFS, we could only make use of TAPIR servers that have their data mapped to Darwin Core or ABCD

+2.06 concepts.

-Due to the popularity of the TAPIR protocol within the biodiversity community it is easier to find services that the prototype can access, but this was because of the knowledge within the group, not because of the information available on the web.
+Due to the popularity of the TAPIR protocol within the biodiversity community is easier to find services that the prototype can access, but this was because of the knowledge within the group, not because of the information available on the web.
 Specially we could not find any TAPIR provider registry.